JoliviaN4/Automating-Active-Directory-User-Creation-with-PowerShell/README.md

 <p>
 Step-by-step

-1. Access the client machine or open a Remote Desktop session.
+1. Access the client machine.
-2. Enter the username of a generated account.
+2. Enter the username of the generated account.
 3. Input the password defined in the script.
 4. Begin the sign-in process using the domain account.